 Several years ago, I saw a wonderful movie called "28 Up".
 It was a biographical documentary directed by Michael Apted.
-He interviewed 14 British children diverse in gender, race and economic background at ages 7, 14, 21 and 28.
-He observed the changes in their lives as they reach these ages.
+He interviewed 14 British children diverse in gender, race, economic background and in age groups of 7, 14, 21 and 28.
+He observed the changes in their lives as they reached these ages.
 To make a long story short, it convinced me that whatever dreams, personalities and ethics children develop by age 7, they pretty well carry these for the rest of their lives.

 What does this have to do with retirement portfolios?
-This column is not about film reviews!
+This magazine is not about film reviews!
 That is correct.
-However, this story has one thing in common with retirement portfolios: How your portfolio performs in its first four years (we will use a four-year cycle to match the US Presidential cycle of equity markets), sets the tone for the rest of your retirement years.
-After the four years, you can pretty well tell whether your portfolio can last you a lifetime or not.
+However, this story has one thing in common with retirement portfolios, i.e. how your portfolio performs in its first four years (we will use a four-year cycle to match the U.S. presidential cycle of equity markets) sets the tone for the rest of your retirement years.
+After the four years, you can pretty well tell whether your portfolio will last you a lifetime or not.

-Here is how it goes: Assume you have saved \$500,000 for your retirement in investments.
+Here is how it goes.
+Assume you have saved \$500,000 for your retirement in investments.
 Now you are retiring.
 You need \$30,000 from this portfolio during the first year of your retirement, indexed annually for inflation.
 The initial withdrawal rate is 6%, calculated as \$30,000 divided by \$500,000.
-For this example, I assumed that you have an asset mix of 60% equities and 40% fixed income and you rebalance this portfolio annually.
+For this example, I assumed that you have an asset mix of 60% equities, 40% fixed income and you rebalance this portfolio annually.
 I calculated the portfolio value over time if you were to retire in each of the years between 1900 and 1996.
 Then, I observed the portfolio values four years after the year of retirement.
-I divided these portfolios into two groups: Group W (W - "Winners") included only the portfolios that had a higher market value after four years.
-Group L (L - "Losers") included only the portfolio values in Group W between 1900 and 1996.
-Figure 2 shows the same for Group L. You can see clearly in Figure 2 that most portfolios run out of money between the 13^{th} year and 20^{th} year of retirement in Group L.
+I divided these portfolios into two groups: Group W (W - "Winners") included only the portfolios with a lower market value after four years and Group L (L - "Losers") included only the portfolios with a lower market value after the same time period.
+Figure 1 shows all the portfolio values in Group W between 1900 and 1996.
+Figure 2 shows the same for Group L. You can see clearly in Figure 2 that most portfolios run out of money between the 13th year and 20th